-- Base case: 2,830m - Post Development: 2,835m
+Base case: 2,973m3 Post Development: 3,974m3

-However, it should be noted that the flood storage on the site will have a negligible impact on Brisbane River Flood.
+However, it should be noted that the flood storage on the site will have a negligible impact on Brisbane River Flood and as such this storage is not considered critical except as required to achieve the non-worsening criteria outlined in the Flood Impact Assessment prepared by Watertech.
 Further, it appears that the Brisbane River Catchment Flood Study hasn't contemplated the available flood storage on the subject site, so it will not impact on their derived flood planning levels downstream.
 As such, while this has been achieved, we believe any changes will not impact on Riverine Flood inundation in the site, or external to the site.